gbih/Kubernetes-study-notes/BACKGROUND.md

-# Various background papers about Kubernetes and its history
+# Various papers about Kubernetes and its history

 - [Borg, Omega, and Kubernetes](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/44843.pdf)